 We design, manufacture, market and sell high performance, commercial grade, LED replacement light bulbs and LED-based signage, channel letter and contour lighting products.
 These products are sold under the Array® Lighting and Lumificient brand names.
-With 37 issued patents and 30 combined U.S. and foreign patent applications pending related to our Array Lighting and Lumificient product offerings, our products incorporate many proprietary and innovative features.
+With 39 issued patents and 32 combined U.S. and foreign patent applications pending related to our Array Lighting and Lumificient product offerings, our products incorporate many proprietary and innovative features.
 Our patented Selective Heat Sink (SHS) technology and patented designs provide the market with opportunities for significant savings in energy and maintenance costs without compromising the environment.
 We generate revenue by selling products for use in the commercial, hospitality, institutional, retail and sign markets.
 In 2011, we expanded our target markets to include retailers serving the consumer market.
-We serve these markets through our Array line of LED replacement lamps and through our subsidiary, Lumificient.
 We market and distribute products globally through multiple networks of independent sales representatives and distributors as well as through energy savings companies and national accounts.

 We began shipping our line of Array LED replacement lamps in December 2008 and continued the launch in 2009.
 Since its introduction, sales of our Array LED replacement lamps have grown significantly.
 Revenue from the Array line increased 32% to approximately \$1,808,000 for the year ended December 31, 2010, compared to approximately \$1,366,000 for the year ended December 31, 2009.
 We market our Array products to end-users through our network of independent sales representatives and distributors, as well as to energy savings companies and national accounts.
-In March 2011, we began offering our Array lamps through Lowes.com.
-Beginning in June 2011, our Array lamps became available in approximately 1,100 Lowe's stores.
+In 2011, we expanded our sales to the consumer market channel through a large home improvement retailer.
+In March 2011, we began offering our Array lamps through their website.
+Beginning in June 2011, our Array lamps became available in approximately 1,100 of their stores.